suziexi/frameblends.github.io/README.md

 4. [(Re)construing meaning in NLP, by Sean Trott, Tiago Timponi Torrent, Nancy Chang and Nathan Schneider](https://www.aclweb.org/anthology/2020.acl-main.462.pdf)

-- I plan to finish adding FBL lines to .seg files, and then generate .fbl files wtih FBL tags.
+- I plan to finish adding FBL lines to .seg files, and then generate .fbl files with FBL tags.
 There are four types of FBL tags according different identifying methods:
 1. FBL_time_space:
 	- Make a note of multiple time and space words
 	- Parameters: word tokens, start and end index, evoked frames